goetzrobin/we-still-alive-netlify/src/pages/index.md

     image: /img/m.jpg
   description: "I am an undergraduate, Pre-Medical student at Thomas Jefferson
-    University, the home of Sidney Kimmel Medical College, with an interest in medicine and hopes of becoming a cardiothoracic surgeon.
+    University, the home of Sidney Kimmel Medical College, with an interest in medicine and hopes of continuing my career for the benefit of the Philadelphia community and the one across the ocean (Italy and Kenya).
 With WeStillAlive, I seek solid reasons to better explain the beauty of the every-day unpredictability of life through scientific-related evidence that as well those arise from the studies at Thomas Jefferson University and the African experience in Kawangware, Kenya.
 As well, this project is a place useful to me to overcome the difficulties of studying various and at times overwhelming material at the university level. "
 mission:
   side: Objectives